Bat Soup facts

-Where: Popular across far Eastern Asia
+Where: Bat Soup is popular across far Eastern Asia

 Taste: Depends on the final meal of the prisoner – often shrewy